 What is a Debt Consolidation Program?

 If you don’t know which is right for you, credit counseling can help.
-Credit counselors are certified professionals, who know these programs in and out.
+Credit counselors are certified professionals, who know these programs inside and out.
 They will walk you through your finances answering any questions, giving advice and finally making a recommendation based on the information you provide.

 Types of Debt that Can Be Consolidated Using a Debt Consolidation Program